 4) Join Local and Online Photography Clubs and Shoot with the Pros

 Search online for photography clubs in your area and you will most likely find at least several local photography clubs.
 Many of those clubs are either free or have very small monthly membership fees.
 Join one or several of those clubs and not only will you learn from other photographers, but also you will get access to valuable information on local events that might be worth attending and photographing.
 Find advanced photographers and pros, who are really good at what they do and ask if you can assist them in any of their jobs.
 You’ll be surprised by how friendly and helpful many of the photographers are and you will learn a lot from those folks.

 If you have some extra money, consider investing in a photography workshop.
 Workshops can be as cheap as $20-50 for a session in a large auditorium or as expensive as several thousand dollars if you are in a small group with a well-known photographer.
 Workshops are good for those who want to learn photography quickly from real pros.
-Personally, I have never attended a workshop and didn’t mind spending extra time reading books/articles and learning from other photographers.
-There are plenty of workshops available online for free or in subscription-based websites such as Kelby Training as well.
+Personally, I have never attended a workshop and didn’t mind spending extra time reading books/articles and learning from other photographers, but if you want to accelerate your learning process rapidly, find a workshop that suits your needs best and go for it.

 If you are still taking most of your pictures standing straight, at your eye level, then you should start experimenting with angles.
 Try to get down on your knees or even try laying on the ground to get a different perspective.
 Getting low can yield great results, especially when photographing people and animals.